 Product Charges and Expenses

 Before investing in any financial product, it is important that you understand the sales charges, expenses, and fees that you will be charged, as well as applicable discounts to which you may be entitled.
 Understanding these charges and discounts will assist you in identifying the best investment for your particular needs and may help you reduce the cost of your investment.
 This disclosure document will give you general background information about these charges and discounts.
 However, sales charges, expenses, fees, and discounts vary from product to product, and even within product categories.
-You should also understand that a portion of any sales charges that you pay, as well as certain internal product expenses, is allocated to compensate your financial consultant.
-You should discuss these issues with your financial consultant and review each product’s prospectus or other disclosure documents which are available from your financial consultant, to get the specific information regarding the charges and discounts.
+You should also understand that a portion of any sales charges that you pay, as well as certain internal product expenses, is allocated to compensate your financial advisor.
+You should discuss these issues with your financial advisor and review each product’s prospectus or other disclosure documents which are available from your financial advisor, to get the specific information regarding the charges and discounts.

 Mutual Fund Sales Charges